Moritz Wels: Austria Wien

 Wels signed with Austria Wien on 26 June 2023.

 WSG Tirol

-On 23 June 2025, Wels joined WSG Tirol on loan for the 2025-26 season.
+On 23 June 2025, Wels joined WSG Tirol on loan for the 2025–26 season.

+On 3 September 2026, Wels signed permanently for WSG Tirol.

 International career

 Moritz Wels is a youth international player for Austria, being part of all the Austrian selections up until the under-18, with whom he became a regular goalscorer, most notably netting a double against Sweden in October 2021.